 Highly developed skills and creativity in information research, organization, presentation and delivery; excellent critical thinking skills; superb customer service.
 Able to produce timely, high quality results under pressure.

-Demonstrated ability to work well with others.
-Ability to collaborate and contribute to group projects and participate on committees and working groups within the department, across Knowledge and Library Services, and across the Harvard Library.
+Demonstrated ability and willingness to work well with others and to collaborate and contribute to group projects-- such as participation on committees and working groups-- within the department, across Knowledge and Library Services, and across the Harvard Library.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.